-HVAC 280 HVAC Internship (1-3 Hour)
+HVAC 280 HVAC Internship\ (1-3 Hour)

 Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work environment.
 The internship will provide the students with an on-the-job experience under the supervision of industry professionals.
 The work will be developed in cooperation with area employers, college staff and each student to provide a variety of actual job experiences directly related to the student's career goals in the HVAC field.
 Minimum 15 hrs. per week on-the-job training.
+This is a repeatable course and may be taken more than once for credit.